-Everyone Needs to Feel Wealthy or How to Live a Good Life Via Food
+How to Lead a Good Life Via Food

-I've adopted the same mentality in terms of food and I often splurge on organic meats, vegetables, and fruit.
+I’ve adopted the same mentality in terms of food and I often splurge on local meats, organic vegetables, and delicious fruit.
 I also aim to buy fresh fish each week and enjoy quality cheeses, breads, and wine.
-Spending a bit more on food and wine each week makes me (and my family) feel as though I am living a good, high quality, life.
-And the bonus is that I'm not overextending my weekly budget or taking on any debt to buy my free range whole chicken or bottle of Southern Italian red.
+Spending a bit more on food and wine each week makes me (and my family) feel as though we are living a good, high quality, life.
+And the bonus is that I’m not overextending my weekly budget or taking on any debt to buy our free range whole chicken or bottle of Southern Italian red.

-So, try cutting back on obvious luxury buys like jewelry, cars, clothing, shoes, electronics, products that require a monthly fee, etc. and go high end on items that do not have a high price of entry.
-For our family, as I've said, that luxury item is food/wine.
+So, try cutting back on obvious luxury buys like jewelry, cars, clothing, shoes, electronics, products that require a monthly, auto renewing, fee, etc. and go high end on items that do not have a high price of entry.
+For our family, as I’ve said, that luxury item is food/wine.
 Specifically, here are some things that we buy each week that provide us with a luxurious lifestyle:

 1. Organic fruits and vegetables (whatever is in season)